|If your eyes are leaking blood, click on the image to enlarge.|

 I heaved a great sigh, opened up the manual, and started scratching my head.
 Where to begin?

 Anyway, hooking up an ohm meter to the A2 ground and the ground post on the front panel confirmed they were a continuous circuit.
 At the risk of a protracted Agatha Christie session, I gotta tell you that the bottom panel has a strip of foam insulation glued over a bump.
-My anal-retentive tendencies caused me to scrap that off thinking it was some shock padding or something.
+My anal-retentive tendencies caused me to scrape that off thinking it was some shock padding or something.

 Only after flexing the cabinet and the bottom panel and seeing the ground loop make and break, did I realize that the bump was making contact with the interior ground.
 So, a quick hit with electrical tape and all was right with the world.